photography-mismasphotography-mismasphotography-mismasphotography-mismas

 🤷🏼♀️🙅🏼♀️🙆♀️

-I began my trip to Croatia, where the beautiful Kolpa River crosses the border between Slovenia and Croatia.
-I took the opportunity to visit my grandparents in Kočevje to receive their final blessing before I hit the road and truly unleash my energy.
+I began my journey to Croatia, where the stunning Kolpa River flows across the border between Slovenia and Croatia.
+I took the chance to visit my grandparents in Kočevje to receive their final blessing before I set off and truly unleash my energy.

 I spent my first night by the river where, as a child, I had picnics with my family.
-It was a perfect spot to begin my travels into the unknown.
+It was a perfect spot to start my journey into the unknown.

-I’m excited to take Samir’s wonderful advice and visit his uncle—Samir, being an encyclopedia ofalways knows the best recommendations for an enr Neron in Bosnia healthy humor, iching experience!
+I’m excited to follow Samir’s wonderful advice and visit his uncle—Samir, who always knows the best recommendations for an enr Neron in Bosnia, healthy humor, and enriching experiences!

 So, I did.
 Do you know what happens when Slovenians and Bosnians meet?

-Not only was I shooting the best landscapes, but Samir’s uncle, Neron, also suggested and took me to…
+Not only was I capturing stunning landscapes, but Samir’s uncle, Neron, also recommended and took me to…

 … at the end of the day, I was drinking Bosnian brandy, singing and dancing as I had never sung or danced before.

 I felt the gipsy side of me.
 That is how Bosnia influences you.
-It extracts the natural essence out of you.
+It extracts the natural essence from you.

-Yugoslav brothers and sisters never let me down.
-In fact, I had always had a problem leaving their lands, except this time I had no excuses.
-I had to be on schedule and not extend my stay, as I didn’t want to get stuck in the mud somewhere in Mongolia.
+Yugoslav brothers and sisters have never let me down.
+In fact, I have always found it difficult to leave their lands, except this time—I had no excuses.
+I needed to stick to my schedule and not extend my stay, as I didn’t want to get stuck in the mud somewhere in Mongolia.

-I embarked on a lengthy drive from Bosnia to Niš, facing relentless rain that only intensified my growing anxiety and the fatigue I was experiencing along the way.
-Despite these challenges, I pressed on, determined to reach my destination.
+I embarked on a long drive from Bosnia to Niš, facing relentless rain that only heightened my growing anxiety and fatigue along the way.
+Despite these difficulties, I continued, determined to reach my destination.

-As I continued my journey to my next destination, Lake Ohrid, I encountered significant floods that delayed my entry into the Republic of Macedonia.
-Eventually, I set up my campground outside the city of Niš.
-I decided to call it a day when I realized thatwas sinking into my mobile home the mud.
+As I continued my journey to my next destination, Lake Ohrid, I encountered heavy floods that delayed my entry into the Republic of Macedonia.
+Eventually, I set up my campsite outside the city of Niš.
+I decided to call it a day when I realised that my mobile home was sinking into the mud.

 Initially, I thought my imagination had no limits, and I was only afraid of the future 4×4 adventure.
-Very soon, I realized thatrelation to my wild imagination, sinking had no and I was facing reality.
+Very soon, I realised that in relation to my wild imagination, sinking had no meaning and I was facing reality.

-This was the first time I was truly frightened; it almost scared the living daylights out of me.
-(Excuse me for the language.
-I am not execrating…)
+This was the first time I was genuinely frightened; it nearly scared the living daylights out of me.
+(Excuse my language.
+I am not swearing…)

-I almost crossed over with my mobile home when the copilot jumped into the car and saved it from “drowning.”
+I nearly collided with my mobile home when the copilot leapt into the car and rescued it from “drowning.”

-I faced a significant moment that confronted me with my greatest fear before entering Mongolia.
-I had heard from experienced off-road travelers that “it might happen quickly without you even noticing, and it can be really nasty.”
+I faced a critical moment that challenged me with my greatest fear before entering Mongolia.
+I had heard from experienced off-road travellers that “it might happen quickly without you even noticing, and it can be really nasty.”
 Despite the discomfort of the experience, I was grateful for it, as it provided me with all the information I needed to continue my mission.

 “It is a rough road that leads to the heights of greatness.”

-I needed the sun, I needed the sea.
-I needed to hear a warm welcome and get one more blessing before entering the land of Turkey.
+I longed for the sun, the sea, and a warm welcome.
+I wanted one last blessing before entering Turkey.
 Please take me to Greece.

-Here, my friends, is where the new chapter begins…
+Here, my friends, this is where the new chapter starts…

 Equipment: Mercedes G Pro, Canon, GoPro, Fuji instax, portable printer, Macintosh;